r-eifler/downward-xaip/README.md

 It is passed via

     ./fast-downward.py <domain file> <problem file> --translate-options --explanation-settings <preference file> --search-options ...
+#### Dependencies

+The support of temporal properties defined in LTLf relies on the library [LTLfKit](https://bitbucket.org/acamacho/ltlfkit).
+For installation instructions we refer to [INSTALL](https://bitbucket.org/acamacho/ltlfkit/src/master/INSTALL.md.

+To allow the planner to find the library the environment variable `LTL2HAO_PATH` must point (with an absolute path) to the folder containing the library, e.g. `LTL2HAO_PATH=/..../ltlfkit`.

+#### Input Specification

 Temporal preferences can be either defined using LTL or as Action Set preference.
 The supported grammar is: